svdoever/svdoever.github.io/src/pages/XM_Cloud_empty_environment.md

 As in the other demo templates, we get some possible integrations.
 In this case this is only GitHub and Content Hub, while in the other demos there are other integrations available as well, depending on the selected demo.

 Note that these integrations are for demo purposes as well.
 For this case I will use the GitHub integration, but normally in projects for customers we use Azure DevOps for managing our Git repositories.
-Using GitHub is actually convenient in this case because we will use Vercel for deployment of the "head" website, and Vercel has a great developer experience (DX) when the source code is hosted on GitHub.
+Using GitHub is convenient in this case because we will use Vercel for the deployment of the "head" website, and Vercel has a great developer experience (DX) when the source code is hosted on GitHub.

-Whencwe select the GitHub integration it shows that the integration is INCOMPLETE:
+When we select the GitHub integration it shows that the integration is INCOMPLETE:

 ![](XM_Cloud_empty_environment/GitHub-incomplete-integration.png)